Tiling dense hypergraphs: Applications

 For hypergraphs, we may draw the following straightforward conclusion.
-Let $G$ be a $k$-graph on $n$ vertices.
-If $G$ has minimum codegree greater than $(2/3) n$, then every edge of $G$ is contained in a copy of a tetrahedron $F := K_4^{(3)}$.
+Let $G$ be a $3$-graph on $n$ vertices.
+If $G$ has minimum codegree greater than $(2/3) n$, then every edge of $G$ is contained in a copy of a tetrahedron $F = K_4^{(3)}$.
 It follows that $\th_2^{}(\rmix_F) \leq 2/3$.
 On the other hand, it is known that $\th_2^{}(\til_F)=3/4$~\cite{KM15,LM15}.
-In combination with \cref{thm:rainbow-tiling}, this gives $\th_2^{}(\rtil_F)=3/4$.
-We return to this discussion in \cref{sec:conclusion}.
+In combination with \cref{thm:transversal-tiling}, this gives $\th_2^{}(\rtil_F)=3/4$.